PrinsFrank/PrinsFrank.nl/_posts/2022-09-20-How-to-write-decoupled-unit-tests-in-Laravel.md

 - env();
 ```

 The env function relies on the contents of your .env.* files.
-But using this method [outside your configuration file causes behaviour changes when you cache your configuration](https://laravel.com/docs/9.x/configuration#configuration-caching), so is discouraged.
+But using this method [outside your configuration file causes behaviour changes when you cache your configuration](https://laravel.com/docs/9.x/configuration#configuration-caching){:target="_blank" rel="noreferrer noopener"}, so is discouraged.
 This is also why there is no DI alternative given here.
 Instead, set a config key for any environment variable you need and use the config function alternative instead.

 ## Models / Eloquent / All other static method calls

 As static method calls should always return the value regardless of database contents, these are not actually static classes.
 We can replace them with DI'ed classes however;

-For classes that can be resolved based on a current route parameter, [Laravel already has you covered with implicit model binding](https://laravel.com/docs/9.x/routing#implicit-binding):
+For classes that can be resolved based on a current route parameter, [Laravel already has you covered with implicit model binding](https://laravel.com/docs/9.x/routing#implicit-binding){:target="_blank" rel="noreferrer noopener"}:
 ```diff
 - public function get(int $userId)
 -     $user = App\User::findOrFail($userId);